 Lockdown, social distancing and doing what we can to keep our loved ones safe has been our primary concern over the last few months.
 As we now start looking ahead and making plans for the future, travel has popped up on the top of most people's to-do-list.
 The question remains, even though many borders are still closed, where to go as soon as borders re-open again?
-We think that a South Africa safari holiday is the perfect post-COVID-19 destination, and here are nine reasons why.
+We think that an African safari holiday is the perfect post-COVID-19 destination, and here are nine reasons why.

 1. Variety is the spice of life